vs-slavchev/Small_projects/README.md

 5. "TermiteSimulation" -- the classical simultaion showing termites and their simple rules that seem like a complex organisation piling up pieces of wood.
 Written in C++ and graphics are powered by the Allegro 5 game programming library.

 6. "You are the Defender" is a text based RPG game, wrtten in Java and played in the terminal.
-It has quests, cities, npcs, weapons... but no ending.
+Explore, fight, complete epic quests, collect artifacts, weapons and armor, talk to characters, gamble, gain the trust of the gods, defend your people!